dag4blend

 Options:

-• Preserve paths – saves the full path to the .dag file (including the file name) in Collection Property.
-Useful when importing file from multiple folders and needing to export them back to original locations.
+• Preserve paths: Saves the full path to the .dag file (including the file name) in Collection Property.
+Useful when importing file from multiple directories and needing to export them back to original locations.

 Example